 A few of the other trees that can have an allelopathic effect on plants include hickory, pine, sassafras, and oak.
 (Oak is known to discourage herbs & grasses in particular… cover crops, anyone?)

-•A Peek Into Our Soil Food Web I show how our hay mulched garden regressed after only 6 months of wood chip mulch.
-And to be completely honest, I’d take my soil looking like that wood chip mulched section now over the lifeless, heavy clay brick-like soil we’ve got going on at our new home!
+•If you want to see how our hay mulched garden regressed after only 6 months of wood chip mulch, just read this.
+And to be completely honest, I would take my soil looking like that wood chip mulched section now over the lifeless, heavy clay brick-like soil we have got going on at our new home!
 Repairing this isn’t going to be easy, but I’m up for the challenge.
 I will be doing it with soil amendments, hay mulching, no-tilling, and radish cover cropping.

-The take-home message is if you DO to experiment with wood chip mulch in your annual vegetable garden, know what trees are in the mix.
+All in all, the take-home message is: if you DO experiment with wood chip mulch in your annual vegetable garden, know what trees are in the mix.
 Let it break down to compost as far as possible.
 Haul in just as much, if not more, composted manure to use alongside your chips.
-And respect other gardeners choices if they refrain from joining you.
+And, most important, respect other gardeners’ choices if they refrain from joining you.